The idea started as a joke. My friend Val had collected enough hot sauces to fill a shelf, and one night she said we should taste them all.

 The ending: the shelf after midnight

-You don’t need thirty-seven bottles to host a tasting.
-You need twelve, some bread, some milk, and friends who are willing to be surprised.
+You do not need thirty-seven bottles.
+You need twelve, some bread, some milk, and people who are willing to try things.

-The heat isn’t the point.
+The heat is not the point.
 The conversation is.

 Next steps